Support for family members

 Our MND Connect helpline is here to listen if you need to talk with someone.
 Our helpline can guide you towards support that feels right for you, including support about Kennedy’s disease.

-What does 'whole family approach' mean?
+What does the 'whole family approach' mean?

 “I feel stretched all the time and guilty that I cannot be both a carer and the best mother I can be.”
-Carer, supporting a person with MND

 The whole family approach can help ensure suitable services are arranged.
 This may reduce the pressure of care and enable the family to better face the challenges ahead as a team.